ngendah/vagrant-k8s/README.md

   vagrant up --provision --provider virtualbox
 ```

-This should take a short while, but upon successful completion you should have a cluster running, reachable via the assigned private ip, on port 6443.
+This may take a few minutes.
+Upon successful completion, a Kubernetes cluster will be running and accessible via the assigned private IP on port 6443.

+A kubeconfig file will be downloaded into the cluster/ directory.
+You can use it to authenticate and execute commands against the cluster.

-In addition, a copy of `kubeconfig` will have been downloaded into the cluster directory, `cluster/`.
-It can be used for authentication on the cluster for execution of commands.
+In addition, a copy of `kubeconfig` will have been created the cluster directory, `cluster/`.
+You can use it to authenticate and execute commands against the cluster.

 For example, to check node status;